fairhopeweb/docs-4/data/data-types/attachments/README.md

 Let's get started.

 #### The Attachment Field Type
 In budibase, static files are stored under the __Attachment__ field type.
-Attachments can be any static file - images, csv files and even code.
+Attachments can be any static file - images, CSV files and even code.
 To create an attachment field type, add a new column to a new or existing [table](../../tables/) and select the **Attachment** type.
 An attachment field can have as many attachments in it as you like, but the maximum file upload size per file is **20MB**.

 #### Uploading Attachments
 When you create a new [row](../../tables/rows.md) in your table by clicking the "Create New Row" button above the backend data table, you will be presented with a dropzone component for your attachment field that you can use to upload files.